-The Department Director shall ensure, prior to award of a contract that the proposed business has not been debarred, or otherwise declared ineligible for award, by an applicable regulatory agency.
+Prior to award, or renewal of a contract for goods or services of multi-year contracts, the procurement specialist shall ensure that the proposed business has not been debarred, or otherwise declared ineligible for award, by an applicable regulatory agency.
 The following non-exclusive list of sources shall be reviewed when required:

-- A. U.S. General Services Administration's "List of Parties Excluded from Federal Procurement and Non-Procurement Programs" - B. U.S. Department of Housing and Urban Development's "Limited Denial of Participation"

-List - C. State of Washington, Department of Labor and Industries list of debarred contracts for prevailing wage violations (only required on construction projects)
+- A. U.S. General Services Administration's (GSA) "List of Parties Excluded from Federal Procurement and Non-Procurement Programs". - B. U.S. Department of Housing and Urban Development's "Limited Denial of Participation" List - State of Washington, Department of Labor and Industries list of debarred contracts for prevailing wage violations (only required on construction projects) - SAM System for Award Management this report must be inserted into contract documents for federally funded projects.